emirik0l/Golemancy/README.md

 # Arise My Minions

 Arise My Minions is a mod about capturing and breeding the souls of mobs.
-It's currently in the very early stages of development, so expect bugs and placeholder GUIs to abound.
-When it's finished, this mod will allow you to:
+With it, you can do the following:

-* Capture the souls of mobs in a soulstone.
+* Craft soulstones and use them to capture the souls of vanilla mobs.
-* Spawn mobs by placing soulstones into a *clay effigy*.
-* Breed souls together using mendelian inheritance, allowing you to crossbreed traits from one mob to another.
-* Mutate mob souls to create new kinds of mob that can't be encountered naturally, unlocking new drops and other possibilities.
+* Craft clay effigies and use them to spawn mobs from soulstones.
+* Use a soul mirror and a soul grafter to view the genes of soulstones and breed them together.

+No tutorial exists yet, so REI or a similar plugin is recommended.

+AMM is currently in **beta**; the core functionality is in place, so you can capture mobs, breed them, and summon them.
+The more advanced functionality, like creating new types of mob and processing soulstones for drops, is still in development.
+Don't include this mod in anything you expect to be stable, as it's likely to contain bugs.
+This mod is for Fabric only; no Forge port is planned.

 # Dependencies

 This mod depends on the following libraries:

+* The Fabric API.
 * [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API): 2.7.11

 # Credits